henomis/restclientgo/README.md

     // Return the accepted content type of the response }

-func (r *MyResponse) StreamCallback() StreamCallback {
+// Optional.
+Implement this method if you want to stream the response body. func (r *MyResponse) StreamCallback() StreamCallback {
     // Return the stream callback if any.
 }